opendihu/optimization/README.md

 ## Setup
 Inside "BayesianOptimization" are two setups for Bayesian Optimization that are both set up to optimize an easy dummy function.
 Inside "1D" is the setup for a one-dimensional function, inside "nD" the setup for a function from R^n to R.

-Inside "examples" are two categories: "isotonic_contraction" and "isometric_contraction".
+Inside "opendihu_examples" are two categories: "isotonic_contraction" and "isometric_contraction".

-In "isotonic_contraction" we take a muscle and look for the prestretch force that maximizes its contraction length.
-The example "optimize_prestretch_force/cuboid_muscle" in there was the main focus of the mensioned Bachelor Thesis.
+In "isotonic_contraction" we take a muscle and simulate its contraction after activation.
+With this simulation we can use Bayesian Optimization to look for the prestretch force that maximizes the muscle's contraction length.

-In "isometric_contraction" we take a fixed muscle and look for the prestretch that maximizes its contraction force.
+In "isometric_contraction" we take a fixed muscle and simulate its behaviour and the generated forces with the muscle being activated, but fixed in place on both ends.
+With this simulation we can use Bayesian Optimization to look for the prestretch that maximizes its contraction force.

-The example "test_functions" can be used to test different Bayesian Optimization models on several test functions.
+Inside "BayesOpt_examples" is the example "test_functions" which can be used to test different Bayesian Optimization models on several test functions.
 These functions have different characteristics, so that you can choose a model that works best for the kind of functions you are looking for.

 More details can be found in the corresponding ReadMe files.